facebookresearch/fastText/README.md

 ## Requirements

+**fastText** builds on modern Mac OS and Linux distributions.
-fastText uses C++11 features and therefore it requires a compiler with good C++11 support.
+Since it uses C++11 features, it requires a compiler with good C++11 support.
 These include :

 * (gcc-4.6.3 or newer) or (clang-3.3 or newer)